ajakate/beemoviefier/README.md

 ## Detailed Instructions

 ### 1. Obtain the video you want to convert
-Get a local file of the video however you want, and any video format supported by ffmpeg should work fine, although so far I've only tested mp4 and webm via youtube-dl.
+Get a local file of the video however you want, and any video format supported by ffmpeg should work fine, although so far I've only tested mp4 and webm files I obtained via [yt-dlp](https://github.com/yt-dlp/yt-dlp).

 ### 2. Open the video in VLC